triloksh07/chai-assignment-progress-visualizer/README.md

-# Chai - Progress Visualizer
+# ChaiAssignment - Progress Visualizer

 A robust, full-stack visualizer designed to track GitHub Classroom autograding assignments for the Chai Aur Code cohort.
 It fetches and parse raw CI/CD workflow logs from AWS S3, presenting them in a clean, distributed macro-view dashboard.